OlumideOkuntade/Sales-Performance-Analysis/README.md

 ## Introduction
 This is an analysis of Sales performance of AdventureWorksDW.
+This is not a real company as we know that adventureworksDW database is compiled by Microsoft for learning purposes.

+## Situation
+This is an analysis of Sales performance of AdventureWorksDW.
 It is done by analyzing data from different schemas on the AdventureWorksDW database.
-I anlyzed data from dim_customers table, dim_date table, dim_product table, dim_territory sales and fact_internet sales table.
+I analyzed data from dim_customers table, dim_date table, dim_product table, dim_territory sales and fact_internet sales table.
 I used SQL to query the data from the database, created views and imported to Power BI for further analysis.
+A dashboard is design to show sales trends and